communityvirtualpowerplant/demandResponse_UX_research/installation.md

 * `source venv/bin/activate`
 * `pip install -r requirements`

-(Note that installing the waveshare and Jetson libraries will probably fail.
-Navigate to the epaper directory and use `pip install .`)
+(If the waveshare and Jetson libraries fail - clone the epaper directory (see Waveshare instruction),navigate to the epaper directory, and use `pip install .`)

 Run pigpiod as a service (this allows you to access gpio without sudo) `sudo systemctl enable pigpiod`<br>